dvdmtw98/notes/My Vault/Networking/TCP-IP Layers/4 - Transport Layer Protocols/TCP (Transmission Control Protocol).md

-Connection Oriented: [Three Way Handshake](../../../Information%20Security/Tools%20&%20Services/Nmap/Three%20Way%20Handshake.md) (Once the transmission is done it uses FIN/ ACK to close the connection)
+Connection Oriented: [TCP Three-Way Handshake](../../../Information%20Security/Tools%20&%20Services/Nmap/TCP%20Three-Way%20Handshake.md) (Once the transmission is done it uses FIN/ ACK to close the connection)
 Assures delivery of packets through error-handling (data sequencing)
 Makes use of checksum
 If corrupted data found that packet is retransmitted